modelscope/modelscope/docs/source/develop.md

     git push --set-upstream origin dev/my-dev-branch
     ```
    Note that you may push multiple times to the same branch with 'git push' commands later.
-5. Open the remote url `https://code.alibaba-inc.com/Ali-MaaS/MaaS-lib/codereview/new` to create a new merge request that merges your development branch (aka, the "dev/my-dev-branch in this example) into master branch.
-Please follow the instruction on aone page to submit the merge request a code review.
+5. Create a pull request on github to merge your code into master.

 ## Build pip package
 ```bash